When you first arrive you are also likely to have some one-off costs. Here are some examples:

 If you prefer to fly, check EasyJet and Ryanair for good deals, but remember Ryanair fly from Prestwick and not Glasgow International Airport.

 Books and stationery

 Allow at least £300 per year for books and rather than immediately buying everything new, look out for opportunities to buy second hand books.
 Your departmental notice board is a good place to start as well as the SRC Second Hand Bookshop in the John McIntyre Building.
-You can search their stock online at the link above.
+You can search their stock online.
 Remember that you will have to pay for your own stationery and photocopying.

 Clothes and laundry

 For many students coming to study in the UK the climate will be very different from that which they are used to and you will probably need to buy clothes once you are here, particularly for the winter months.
 Depending on how long you will be here, you will also need to replace items from time to time.
 So, it is important that you remember to include money in your budget for clothing as well as items associated with your course of study.

 Depending on where you are living you may also need to buy items such as bedding and towels.
 Also, don't forget laundry costs (included in your fees if you live in University Accommodation).

 The cost of keeping in touch with people at home should also be included in your budget as phone calls can be expensive.
 Overall, you could spend between £600 and £1000 a year on the above items.

 Something that students often forget to budget for is social costs.
 If you're going to get the most out of your time in Glasgow then you will want to go out and see some of what the city has to offer and this can have a big impact on your budget.
 A student cinema ticket will cost roughly £5.70.
 Eating out can be expensive, but sometimes restaurants offer special deals in the early evening or on certain days of the week.
 Remember that most of Glasgow’s museums and galleries are free, so that is a cheap, but cultural, option.